cawasser/rccst/README.md

    1. [ ] [statsd](https://github.com/statsd/statsd), via [clojure-statsd-client](https://github.com/unbounce/clojure-dogstatsd-client)
 8. [ ] (optional) Consider moving to [Reitit](/docs/routing.md) (see item 13.3 above)
 9. [ ] do we (can we?) need to stop the database connection using next.jdbc?
+10. [ ] Client needs to actually "login", so we know when to start the socket

 ## Getting Started